avcourt/gh-insights/README.md

 ## Initial Setup
 - Create a GitHub API [Personal Access Token]( https://github.com/settings/tokens) if you don't already have one.
-Needs only the 'admin:public_repo' permission.
+  - Needs only the `admin:public_repo` permission
 - Set the `GH_API` environment variable from your shell:
   ```bash
   $ export GH_API=<your_access_key_here>